You are Only a True Vietnam Expert if You’ve experienced These Ten Things

 Take a Cyclo ride

 No noisy sound of engines, no obscure smoke and no spending too much for commuting, it’s the one-and-only Vietnamese Cyclo.
-From a long time ago, Vietnamese people have thought of the Cyclo as a familiar means of transportation when going out.
-It is not only close-knit to Vietnamese but also connected strongly with the foreigners as all of them were attracted by this unique means at the first time visiting Vietnam.
+From a long time ago, Vietnamese people have thought of the cyclo as a familiar means of transportation when going out.
+It is not only close-knit to Vietnamese but also connected strongly with the foreigners as all of them were attracted by this unique means in their first time visiting Vietnam.
 It is not easy for a particular vehicle to exist, to be honored and loved for generations.
 However, a rudimentary and simple Cyclo in Vietnam has done it!

 On top of Mt.
 Fansipan